 The stories of traumatic events and hauntings have plagued the plantation that was built in 1796.
 In its history, the Myrtles Plantation had multiple owners as well as reports that as many as the plantation is home to as many as 10 murders.

-Another claim is that a former slave’s ghost, by the name of Chloe, haunts the plantation.
+Another claim is that a former house servant by the name of Chloe haunts the plantation.
 People state that Chloe wears a green turban to cover the ear that her former lover, and master of the plantation, Mark Woodruff, had removed.

 In an act of revenge, she reportedly poisoned Woodruff’s children and they died.
 Chloe was hung and her body was tossed in a river nearby.
 Why she roams the plantation, no one knows.

-The handprints of the children and sometimes their likenesses are sometimes seen in one of the mirrors still hanging in the plantation.
+The handprints of the children and sometimes their likenesses are seen in one of the plantation’s mirrors.